-- a.
-Goal: To promote nutrition education with the objective of improving students' health and reducing childhood obesity. - b.
+- Goal: To promote nutrition education with the objective of improving students' health and reducing childhood obesity. - b.
 Objectives: - i.
 The staff responsible for nutrition education should be adequately prepared and participate regularly in professional development activities to effectively deliver an accurate nutrition education program as planned.
-Preparation and professional development activities should provide basic knowledge of nutrition combined with skill practice in program specific activities and instructional techniques and strategies designed to promote healthy eating habits. - ii.
-Nutrition education information should be reviewed by a qualified and credentialed professional (e.g. School Food and Nutrition Specialist (SFNS), a Registered and/or Licensed Dietitian (R.D., and/or L.D. /N), who is specialized in school-based childhood nutrition). - iii.
-The school cafeteria should serve as a "learning library" to allow students to apply critical thinking skills taught in the classroom. - iv.
-Nutrition education should involve sharing information with families and the broader community to positively impact students and the health of the community.
+Preparation and professional development activities should provide basic knowledge of nutrition combined with skill practice in program specific activities and instructional techniques and strategies designed to promote healthy eating habits. - ii. i.
+Nutrition education is a component of comprehensive health education and can be integrated through classroom teachers, and school nurses in schools that do not have a certified health education teacher. - iii.
+Nutrition education information should be reviewed by a qualified and credentialed professional (e.g. School Food and Nutrition Specialist (SFNS), a Registered and/or Licensed Dietitian (R.D., and/or L.D. /N), who is specialized in school-based childhood nutrition). - iv. iii.The school cafeteria should serve as a "learning library" to allow students to apply critical thinking skills taught in the classroom.

-- v.
-The District should provide wellness information, including nutrition education, to students, staff and the community through such means as the District's website. - vi.
-Students should be encouraged to start each day with a healthy breakfast.
+- v. iv.Nutrition education should involve sharing information with families and the broader community to positively impact students and the health of the community. - vi. v.The District should provide wellness information, including nutrition education, to students, staff and the community through such means as the District's website. - vii.
+Vi.Students should be encouraged to start each day with a healthy breakfast, be encouraged to eat a healthy lunch to include fruits and vegetables, and a healthy after school snack to increase learning and sustain energy throughout the day.